Kenosha Pass: Description

+History

 The pass was used by Ute bands to reach the hunting grounds of South Park.
 In the 19th century the pass was used by white trappers to traverse the Front Range.
 During the Pike's Peak Gold Rush of the 1860s the pass was heavily used by prospectors eager to reach the placer gold fields at the headwaters of the South Platte near Fairplay and other South Park mining communities.
 The increase in traffic led to the widening of the trail into a wagon road; during the Colorado Silver Boom the pass became one of the main routes of entry for eager immigrants to Leadville, Breckenridge, and Aspen.

-The Colorado Trail crosses the summit of Kenosha Pass.
-The trail portion near the campground and heading northwest is popular with mountain bike enthusiasts and hikers.
+Sometime between 1861 and 1865, a two-story stagecoach station and inn called the Kenosha House was constructed by Charles and Agnes Wood Hepburn just north of the pass, offering meals and authentic mountain food such as Rocky Mountain raspberries, venison and wild duck, as well as lodging to weary travelers.
+There is discourse regarding the former location of the Kenosha House, though most historians place it somewhere between 0.5 miles and 1.6 miles north of the pass.
+The site is commonly mapped as sitting across from the intersection of modern-day U.S. Route 285 and County Road 58, along Hoosier Creek.
+The naturalist and horticulturist Theodore Mead passed through the area in the 1870s in search for undiscovered species of butterfly.
+Kenosha House was also visited by Schuyler Colfax, vice president to Ulysses S. Grant, in 1868.
+Kenosha house is suspected to have closed in the late 1890s.
+As of 2026, no remnants of the original Kenosha House have been found.